19th Radio Intercept Brigade

-The 19th Separate Special Purpose Radio Intercept Brigade "Pivdenobuzka" (MUNA3767) is a Brigade of the Ukrainian Air Force concerned with radar and radio interception operations and is subordinated to the General Air Command.
+The 19th Separate Special Purpose Radio Intercept Brigade Pivdenobuzka (MUNA3767) is a Brigade of the Ukrainian Air Force concerned with radar and radio interception operations and is subordinated to the General Air Command.
 It is headquartered in Halitsinove.

 History

-On 6 August 2023, it was awarded the honorary name "Pivdenobuzka".
+On 6 August 2023, it was awarded the honorary title Pivdenobuzka by President of Ukraine Volodymyr Zelenskyy.

 On 31 October 2024, a soldier of the Regiment was killed in action in Novodmytrivka.

-On 3 August 2025, it was awarded the honorary award "For Courage and Bravery".
+On 3 August 2025, it was awarded the honorary award For Courage and Bravery by the president.